Champagne R. Faivre

 Les Champs de Romy

-Blanc de Blancs from the single vineyard Les Champs Robins in Belval, 2020 vintage, aged in stainless steel tanks with complete malo.
+Blanc de Blancs from the single vineyard Les Champs Robins in Belval, 2020 vintage, aged in enamel tanks with complete malo.
 Dosage 1.5 g/l.
-Disgorged on November 5, 2024, closed with Tirage liège (natural cork already during bottle fermentation).
-Clear, cool and serious, with an elegant minerality that clearly expresses the clay-limestone soil.
+Disgorged on November 5, 2024, closed with tirage liège (natural cork already during bottle fermentation).
+Clear, cool and serious, with elegant minerality that clearly reflects the clay-limestone soil.

 100% Chardonnay · Extra Brut 1.5 g/l · 2020 · Single vineyard Les Champs Robins, Belval, clay-limestone